Linaro/website/_pages/team.md

     sections:
       - format: title
         title_content:
-          text: Linaro Employees & Assignees
+          text: Linaro Employees & Engineers from member companies
           size: h2
       - format: text
         text_content:
           text: >
-            When a company becomes a Linaro member, it provides a number of assignee engineers to work with Linaro engineers.
-As such, Linaro is made up of employees and assignees which work together to help achieve the success of the company.
-When an employee or assignee has worked at Linaro for five years, they receive an award.
+            When a company becomes a Linaro member, it provides a number of engineers to work with Linaro engineers.
+As such, Linaro is made up of employees and engineers from member companies who work together to help achieve the success of the company.
+When an employee or engineer from a member company  has worked at Linaro for five years, they receive an award.
 Check out [this page](/awards/) to see some of our talented experts.
 ---